How to Make a File Executable in Bash [2 Methods]

 What Does it mean to “Make a File Executable” in Bash?

-In Bash, ‘make file executable’ refers to granting the file the necessary permissions to be executed as a program.
+In Bash, making a file executable refers to granting the file the necessary permissions to be executed as a program.
 By default, when you create a file in Bash, it does not have the executable permission set.
 However, if you want to run that file as a script or program, you must make it executable.

 If you don’t make your file executable, you won’t be able to run it directly as a program in Bash.
 Attempting to execute a non-executable file will result in a “permission denied” error.
-Check out the following image, where I tried to run a non-executable script:Execute permission denied See from the permission part, I (the user) have no execution permission for the script, yet I tried to run the script & the output is showing a “permission denied” error.
+Check out the following image, where I tried to run a non-executable script:Execute permission denied See from the permission part, I have no execution permission for the script, yet I tried to run the script & the output showed a “permission denied” error.

 2 Methods to Make File Executable in Bash